 "Songs such as "Fake", "Something Went Wrong", "Gift", "Innermost" & "Abandon" in particular show a steady progression & greater balance between dark experimentalism & infectious minimalism.
 Production-wise the songs sound like they were recorded in one sitting, never-mind over the course of a few years.
 The skillful hand behind the desk has bridged the gaps between the songs & collated them into a more satisfying whole." -Intravenous Magazine on "BLK EYE"

 “Dreamlike & beautifully bizarre.” -ReGen Magazine on "Revol feat.
-Gus Watkins" video
+Augustus Watkins" video

 “Undeniably a rising marvel, KPT becomes undone fusing an armada of breaks, fierce beats & rapturous melodies into complex tapestries of sound.” -ReGen Magazine on KPT ALIVE BY MACHINES.